yavuzaydn/Zoom_Clone_Flutter/README.md

 # zoom_clone

-This is a zoom clone application using flutter and firebase.
+This is a zoom clone application using flutter, dart and firebase.

 ## Getting Started